Here is the cold, hard truth: our government is not protecting us from the toxic chemicals being sprayed on our nation’s food supply.

 Until now, that is.

-A new program just launched called Glyphosate Residue Free by The Detox Project, one of the most respected organizations in the space and co-author of the recent report Glyphosate: Unsafe on Any Plate.
+A new program just launched called Glyphosate Residue Free by The Detox Project, an organization extremely well-versed in this toxic chemical.
+Along with Food Democracy Now! it co-authored the groundbreaking report Glyphosate: Unsafe on Any Plate.

 Since this is a voluntary program and organic brands are not obligated to participate, it is up to us — organic consumers — that we demand organic brands get their products tested.